 38. How are the participants for Anime Boston's Cosplay Events chosen?

 Our choices depend on a number of things, but the biggest ones are acting experience, quality of your costume, and how recognizable/popular your character is.
 We do accept a few people every year who have no experience whatsoever and we also accept some characters who aren't from popular "mainstream" anime, so don't be afraid to apply.

-Note: Please be aware that applicants for the Cosplot are more highly screened than other events, as participating in the Cosplot requires a lot of work before and during the convention.
-For this "event" we prefer to work with people who have prior experience in Anime Boston's Cosplay Games.
+Note: Please be aware that applicants for the Cosplot and the Host Pool are more highly screened than other events, as participating in either requires a lot of work before and during the convention.
+For these "events" we prefer to work with people who have prior experience in Anime Boston's Cosplay Games.

 39. Do we get anything, like prizes, for participating?